-2. Health and safety authorities consistently

-3. Some suitable precautions are shown below.
+- must reduce the risk to an acceptable level. - 2.
+Health and safety authorities consistently recommend 110v systems as the best solution for reducing risk from portable. hand-held, and transportable equipment.
+A risk assessment carried out by the planning supervisor (or other person responsible for health and safety on site) is likely to indicate that risk of electric shock is most effectively controlled by the use of 110v equipment. - 3.
+Some suitable precautions are shown below.
 Some of these precautions can only be taken by the person responsible for providing the electricity supply on site.
-Other precautions, however, fall to you, the user.

-4. Protect people who may receive an electric shock by fitting non-adjustable residual current devices (rcds) with a rated tripping current of 30mA.
+Other precautions, however, fall to you, the user. - 4.
+Protect people who may receive an electric shock by fitting non-adjustable residual current devices (rcds) with a rated tripping current of 30mA.
 Rcds should be installed either at the distribution board which feeds to mains supply sockets or at the fixed main supply socket.
 In either of these positions they will provide protection from faults in both the cable and light.
-Rcds fitted close to the light only protect faults in the light.

-5. Rcds should be:

-- installed in a dustproof and weatherproof enclosure (see the manufacturer's instructions) or designed for use in dusty and outdoor environments:

-- protected against mechanical damage and vibration:
+Rcds fitted close to the light only protect faults in the light. - 5.
+Rcds should be: - installed in a dustproof and weatherproof enclosure (see the manufacturer's instructions) designed for use in dusty and outdoor environments: - protected against mechanical damage and vibration:

-- checked daily by operating the test button. - inspected weekly together with the equipment it is supplying during the formal visual inspection: - tested every three months by an electrician using appropriate electrical test equipment.
-Note: the tests should not be carried out on rcds at a time when loss of power may adversely affect other work activities - 6.
-Reduce the risk of flexible supply leads being damaged by: - positioning them where they are less likely to be damaged. (e.g. run them at ceiling height inside a building); and/or - protecting them inside impact resistant conduit where appropriate; or - using special abrasion resistant or armoured flexible supply leads where appropriate; or - 7.
-Select equipment that is designed for trade and work use.
+- checked daily by operating the test button: - inspected weekly together with the equipment it is supplying during the formal visual inspection: - tested every three months by an electrician using appropriate electrical test equipment.
+Note: the tests should not be carried out on rcds at a time when loss of power may adversely affect other work activities. - 6.
+Reduce the risk of flexible supply leads being damaged by: - positioning them where they are less likely to be damaged. (e.g. run them at ceiling height inside a building); and/or - protecting them inside impact resistant conduit where appropriate: or - using special abrasion resistant or armoured flexible supply leads where appropriate: or - Select equipment that is designed for trade and work use.
 Double insulated equipment is strongly recommended where it is necessary to use a mains voltage supply, because the equipment itself is less likely to give rise to danger.
 (Danger can still arise, however, if the cables, plugs or equipment casing are damaged).
 Any restrictions on use set out in the manufacturer's or supplier's instructions should be observed.